RusteeKuntz/PV056-AutoML-testing-framework/README.md

 }
 ```

-* New methods for outlier detection coming soon!
+* New methods for outlier detection coming sooner or later, probably later!

 ### Remove outliers
-As the name suggests, this script will remove the biggest outliers from each training split with outlier detection value.
-Based on his configuration it will generate CSV file (`datasets.csv`) which can be then used for running the weka classifiers.
+As the name suggests, this script will remove the biggest outliers from each training split with outlier detection values.
+It is absolutely necessary for this step that the dataset files contain a column with outlier detection score values.
+These score values are generated by the **OD** step and are discarded by every other step to avoid interference with classification or feature selection.

 ```
 (venv)$ pv056-remove-outliers  --help
-usage: pv056-remove-outliers [-h] --config-file CONFIG_FILE --datasets-file
+usage: pv056-remove-outliers [-h] --config-file CONFIG_FILE --datasets-csv-in
-                             DATASETS_FILE
+                             DATASETS_CSV_IN --datasets-csv-out
+                             DATASETS_CSV_OUT

 Removes the percentage of the largest outliers.